-BC89 The AASB noted that:
+BC86 The AASB noted that:

-- (a) the AAS 25 requirements do not facilitate the provision of comparable information useful for users in a superannuation context because defined benefit superannuation entities that are similar in all significant respects could prepare their financial statements on different bases; - (b) it has concluded, in the interests of providing users with useful information on a timely basis, and consistent with the treatment of similar types of liabilities, such as insurance contract liabilities, a superannuation plan should recognise defined benefit members' accrued benefits as a liability and measure them as at the end of each period; - other Australian Accounting Standards that permit or require (c) liabilities to be remeasured generally require remeasurement changes to be recognised in profit or loss in the period they occur; and - it has concluded most of a superannuation entity's assets and (d) other liabilities should be measured at fair value, with remeasurement changes recognised in profit or loss in the period they occur. - BC90 However, the AASB also noted, unlike many other types of liabilities, defined benefit member liabilities are funded, at least in part, by contributions from members' employers and the members themselves.
+- (a) the AAS 25 requirements do not facilitate the provision of comparable information useful for users in a superannuation context because defined benefit superannuation entities that are similar in all significant respects could prepare their financial statements on different bases: - (b) it has concluded, in the interests of providing users with useful information on a timely basis, and consistent with the treatment of similar types of liabilities, such as insurance contract liabilities, a superannuation plan should recognise defined benefit members' accrued benefits as a liability and measure them as at the end of each period; - (c) other Australian Accounting Standards that permit or require liabilities to be remeasured generally require remeasurement changes to be recognised in profit or loss in the period they occur; and - it has concluded most of a superannuation entity's assets and (d) other liabilities should be measured at fair value, with remeasurement changes recognised in profit or loss in the period they occur. - BC87 However, the AASB also noted, unlike many other types of liabilities, defined benefit member liabilities are funded, at least in part, by contributions from members' employers and the members themselves.
 Consequently, the 'cost' to a superannuation entity of providing defined benefit entitlements for a reporting period is the net rather than gross change in the entity's obligations for defined benefit member liabilities for the period.
 The net change is the difference between the opening and closing balances of defined benefit member liabilities for the period, after adjusting for movements of member benefits into and out of the defined benefit plan, including net after tax contributions, benefits, transfers between reserves and accrued benefits, and any gains and losses on non-routine settlements, curtailments and plan amendments.
 Accordingly, the AASB concluded a superannuation entity should recognise and present the net change in defined benefit member liabilities for a reporting period as a gain or loss in the income statement.

-- BC91 The AASB noted that paragraph 80 of AASB 101 requires an entity without share capital to disclose information in relation to owners' interests equivalent to that required by paragraph 79(a) of AASB 101.
+- BC88 The AASB noted that paragraph 80 of AASB 101 requires an entity without share capital to disclose information in relation to owners' interests equivalent to that required by paragraph 79(a) of AASB 101.
 However, the AASB concluded the presentation of member benefits in accordance with paragraph 79(a) of AASB 101 may not facilitate useful information to users in a superannuation context.
-For example, much of the information described in paragraph 79(a) of AASB 101 does not readily relate to a superannuation context. - BC92 Although some respondents to ED 179 and ED 223 raised concerns about the number of financial statements superannuation entities might have to prepare, given the significance of member benefits, the AASB concluded the financial statements of a superannuation entity should clearly present information that provides users with a basis for understanding changes in member liabilities.
+For example, much of the information described in paragraph 79(a) of AASB 101 does not readily relate to a superannuation context. - BC89 Although some respondents to ED 179 and ED 223 raised concerns about the number of financial statements superannuation entities might have to prepare, given the significance of member benefits, the AASB concluded the financial statements of a superannuation entity should clearly present information that provides users with a basis for understanding changes in member liabilities.
 Accordingly, the AASB concluded that a statement of changes in member benefits is necessary to ensure that contributions, rollovers, transfers and benefits to members are clearly presented in a manner that enables users to evaluate their significance in relation to the entity's financial position.

-Presentation of Taxation Amounts
+Presentation of taxation amounts

-- BC93 Tax is levied on superannuation entities in respect of concessional contributions received and taxable earnings. - BC94 Under AAS 25, tax attributable to concessional contributions is recognised as a part of income tax expense in the period contributions are received, consistent with the treatment of contributions under AAS 25.
-However, consistent with contributions not being treated as revenues, ED 179 and ED 223 proposed that tax levied on concessional contributions be presented separately in the statement of changes in member benefits. - BC95 Some respondents to ED 179 and ED 223 considered that it would be more useful to present all tax amounts in one statement and, preferably, the income statement.
-However, other respondents acknowledged the distinction between the tax on investment income and tax on concessional contributions and the relevance of presenting them in different statements.
+- BC90 Tax is levied on superannuation entities in respect of concessional contributions received and taxable earnings. - BC91 Under AAS 25, tax attributable to concessional contributions is recognised as a part of income tax expense in the period contributions are received, consistent with the treatment of contributions under AAS 25.
+However, consistent with contributions not being treated as revenues, ED 179 and ED 223 proposed that tax levied on concessional contributions be presented separately in the statement of changes in member benefits.